 public finances.
 A full, transparent and consistent implementation of the

 Stability and Growth Pact and of the macroeconomic imbalance procedure over time

 and across countries remains essential to increase the resilience of the euro

 area economy.
-Improving the functioning of Economic and Monetary Union remains a
+Deepening Economic and Monetary Union remains a priority.
+The

-priority.
-The Governing Council urges specific and decisive steps to complete
+Governing Council urges specific and decisive steps to complete the banking

 We are now at your disposal for questions.